Get the Peace of Mind Only an Experienced Attorney Can Provide

 - And any other regulated type of firearm

-What Are the Penalties for First Degree Assault in Maryland?
+First Degree Assault Charges in Maryland

 Penalties for conviction of first-degree assault include: